Identification of a potential nonhost fire blight resistance gene

 DNA Sequencing

 Whole-genome sequencing of the two samples was performed in Summer 2023 at the Huck Genomics Core Facility at Penn State.
 150 base pair Illumina paired-end sequencing was utilized.
-192 billion bases were sequenced in the responsive sample and 181 billion bases were sequenced in the unresponsive sample, representing ~40X coverage for each sample based on the 4.5 billion base pair size of the tobacco genome.
+Based on the 4.5 billion base pair size of the tobacco genome (Sierro et al. 2024), we achieved ~40X coverage for each sample (Table 3).
+This is well above our target of 30X coverage.

 Data Analysis

-The reads of each sample were mapped to the tobacco reference genome assemble using BWA-MEM.
+The reads of each sample were mapped to the tobacco reference genome assemble (Sierro et al. 2024).
 Each sample had ~99% of reads align to the genome assembly.
-Next, short DNA polymorphisms like single-nucleotide polymorphisms (SNPs), insertions, and deletions were called in each sample using the program 'bcftools'.
-The effect of each polymorphism (e.g. missense mutation) was annotated using the program 'snpEff'.
-In total, ~10 million DNA polymorphisms were identified across the two samples.
-Only ~40,000 (0.4 %) of these are protein-coding altering variants, while the vast majority of the variants are located in intergenic space.
+Next, short DNA polymorphisms like single-nucleotide polymorphisms (SNPs), insertions, and deletions were called in each sample, and the effect of each polymorphism (e.g. missense mutation) was annotated.
+In total, ~11 million DNA polymorphisms were identified across the two samples.
+Only ~112,000 (1 %) of these are protein-coding altering variants, while the vast majority of the variants are located in intergenic space.
 The protein-coding altering variants are of interest due to their potential to alter plant traits.
-Thus, one or more of those variants could underly the HrpN responsiveness phenotype.

-To identify variants that could underlie our trait of interest, we calculated a variant allele frequency for all of the protein-coding altering variants in each sample, based on the percentage of sequencing reads that are supporting a given variant (versus ones that support the non-variant or reference sequence).
-Because the reference genome of tobacco is derived from the same variety used as the responsive parent in our initial cross, we expect variants with a higher variant allele frequency in the unresponsive sample to be potential candidates for underlying the HrpN response trait.
-When filtering for variants with a frequency difference of 0.5 or higher with good mapping quality, this narrows the list down to 260 variants.
-In this collection of variants, many of them reside in genes that are known to be involved in defense, such as receptor-like kinases.
+To identify variants that could underlie our trait of interest, we calculated a variant allele frequency (VAF) for all DNA variants in each sample, based on the percentage of sequencing reads that are supporting a given variant (versus ones that support the reference sequence).
+The VAF calculated in each sample is then subtracted to get a single metric, VAF Score, in which positive values indicate variants associated with unresponsiveness (see example calculation in Fig. 3 below).
+Because the reference genome of tobacco is derived from the same variety (TC 319) used as the responsive parent in our mapping population, we expect to find high-abundance variants in the unresponsive sample that may alter the function of the HrpN response locus.

 Participation Summary